-Upon formation of the Stibnite Foundation on February 26, 2019, the Corporation became contractually liable for certain future payments to the Foundation based on several triggering events, including receipt of a positive Record of Decision, receipt of all permits and approvals necessary for commencement of construction, commencement of commercial production, and commencement of the final reclamation phase.
-These payments could begin as early as Q4 2020 based on the current permitting schedule and range from \$0.1 million (during permitting) to \$1 million (upon commencement of final reclamation phase) in cash each and 1.5 million in shares (on the commencement of commercial production).
+Upon formation of the Stibnite Foundation on February 26, 2019, the Corporation became contractually liable for certain future payments to the Foundation based on several triggering events, including receipt of a positive Record of Decision issued by the US Forest Service, receipt of all permits and approvals necessary for commencement of construction, commencement of construction, and commencement of the final reclamation phase.
+These payments could begin as early as Q3 2021 based on the current permitting schedule and range from \$0.1 million to \$1 million (upon commencement of final reclamation phase) in cash and 1.5 million in shares.
 During commercial production, the Corporation will make payments to the Stibnite Foundation equal to 1% of Total Comprehensive Income less debt repayments or a minimum of \$0.5 million.